-The wholly-owned Thorn Project is a 2,880 square kilometer mineral claim group.
+The wholly-owned Thorn Project is a 2,945 square kilometer mineral claim group.
 The Thorn Project is located in northwestern British Columbia, Canada, approximately 90 km ENE from Juneau, Alaska.
-The Company is committed to building a long-term respectful relationship with the First Nations within the region and supporting the local economy.
+The Thorn Project is situated within the traditional territory of the Tahltan First Nation and Taku River Tlingit First Nation.
+The Company is committed to building long-term respectful relationships and joint business ventures with both First Nations within the region and is a firm supporter of the local economy.

 The Thorn Project has been sporadically explored since 1951 by Cominco and 1959 by Kennco and many others since then.
-The new Thorn Project represents an 80km mineralized mega-trend with 14 large scale copper-gold target areas identified.
+The Thorn Project represents an 80km mineralized mega-trend with many large scale copper-gold target areas identified.
 Geologically the project consists of Triassic to Eocene volcano-plutonic complex with many styles of mineralization related to porphyry and epithermal environments.